farazfp/PQ-NMGlossary-/content/Bibliography.md

 Fox, N. J., & Alldred, P. (2015).
 New materialist social inquiry: Designs, methods and the research-assemblage.
 International Journal of Social Research Methodology, 18(4), 399–414.
 Fenwick, T., Edwards, R., & Sawchuk, P. (2011).
 Emerging Approaches to Educational Research: Tracing the Sociomaterial.
 London: Routledge.
 Taylor, C. A. (2013).
 Objects, bodies and space: Gender and embodied practices of mattering in the classroom.
 Gender and Education, 25(6), 688–703.

-From attached resources: A Glossary for Doing Postqualitative New Materialist and Critical Posthumanist Research Across Disciplines; Posthuman Glossary; More Posthuman Glossary; PQ_-_Intro.pdf; Review_of_Literature_draft1.pdf.

 ## [[atmosphere]]

 Ahmed, S. (2014).
 The Cultural Politics of Emotion (2nd ed.).
 Edinburgh University Press.